AaronRobinsonMSFT/DNNE/readme.md

 1) Run the [dnne-gen](./src/dnne-gen) tool on the managed assembly.

-1) Take the generated source from `dnne-gen` and the dnne [platform](./src/platform) source to compile a native binary with the desired native exports.
+1) Take the generated source from `dnne-gen` and the DNNE [platform](./src/platform) source to compile a native binary with the desired native exports.
 See the [Native API](#nativeapi) section for build details.

 1) Deploy the native binary, managed assembly and associated `*.json` files for consumption from a native process.

-# References
+# Additional References

 [dotnet repo](https://github.com/dotnet/runtime)